University of Cincinnati Bearcat Bands: The seventies: Searching for stability (1970-1979)

-Into the Modern Era: The Return of the CHARGE (1979-1994):
+Into the modern era: The return of the CHARGE (1979-1994)

 Dr. Terence G. Milligan, former director of the Northwest Missouri State University Bands, became the eleventh Director of Bands at UC in 1979.
 During "Doc's" time, the band went through a style change to the glide step that is currently used.
 In the fall of 1981, Dr. Milligan introduced the Rifle Line to complete the UC Color Guard.
 Dr. Milligan also reintroduced the tradition of charging down the stadium steps during pre-game that had been lost over the years.
 In the winter of 1986, students in the band organized the "Varsity Clown Band", which entertained the crowds at basketball games throughout the season.
 Although popular with the crowd, the Clown Band was disbanded after only two years of performance.
 In 1987 Mr. Eugene Corporon took the position as Director of Wind Studies at CCM.
 His new position at UC included responsibility for the Bearcat Bands, and so in the fall of 1988 he instituted "Campus Band".
 This new band was designed as a year-round concert band open to all students, faculty, and employees at the University of Cincinnati.
 Due to changes in the athletic department and the introduction of a new University Dance Team, the Bearkittens were disbanded in the fall of 1989.
 In 1993, the Bearcat Bands were dropped from CCM funding and for a brief period, the band found itself completely independent of any university sponsorship.
 Mr. Matthew McInturf, a CCM graduate student, was hired as the interim director of the UC Bands.
-In the spring of that year, the band was officially transferred from C CM to the Athletic Department.
+In the spring of that year, the band was officially transferred from CCM to the Athletic Department.
 The band also went to an off campus location for band camp, the first time since it was moved on campus by Dr. Milligan.
 Student members in the band were very excited with the leadership change and off-site band camp, which created a much improved marching band for the 1993 season.